chessgames.com

 WIM (2001); WGM (2001); IM (2004); GM(2009).

 Tatiana Kosintseva became the Russian Women's Champion in 2004 and won the European Women's Championship in 2007 with a performance rating of 2774.
 In December 2007, Tatiana won the 57th Russian Women's Chess Championship on Tie-Breaks.
 In March 2009 she won the European Women's Championship on Tie-Breaks.
 In March 2012, she came =1st (2nd on tiebreak) at the European Individual Women's Championship (2012) and immediately afterwards scored 9/11 to win the 2012 European Women's Rapid Championship at the same venue.
-She qualified for the FIDE Knock-Out Women's World Championship (2012), and defeated Kazakh WIM Madina Davletbayeva and Hungarian GM Hoang Thanh Trang before losing in the second set of tiebreakers in the third round to her sister, GM Nadezhda Kosintseva.
+She qualified for the FIDE Knock-out Women's World Championship (2012), and defeated Kazakh WIM Madina Davletbayeva and Hungarian GM Hoang Thanh Trang before losing in the second set of tiebreakers in the third round to her older sister, GM Nadezhda Kosintseva.

 Wikipedia article: Tatiana Kosintseva